-Compounding Interest – most P2P platforms have an automated way for you to reinvest you money.
-Generally you can select the interest rate, timeframe and other types of loan that can be automatically selected for you (however, this can also be a disadvantage).
+Compounding Interest – most P2P platforms have an automated way for you to reinvest your money.
+Generally, you can select the interest rate, timeframe and other types of loan that can be automatically selected for you (however, this can also be a disadvantage).

-Steady Stream of Income – P2P loans are generally paid back to the investors account on a monthly basis, including a percentage of the interest, and principle invested.
+Steady Stream of Income – P2P loans are generally paid back to the investors account on a monthly basis, including a percentage of the interest, and principal invested.
 This type of return provides money to be constantly entering your account each day or month (depending on your investments).

 Diversification – you can select the amount of money you would like to.
 With platforms such as Bondora, you are able to put a small amount of money into multiple loans, spreading any risk of default.

 Ease of Use – Creating an account and transferring money into the account is a very simple, streamlined process.
 Investing in loans is also as easy as clicking a button or 2.
-Generally you can link your TransferWise account with all platforms.
+You can link your TransferWise account with all platforms.

-No or Low Fees – Generally there isn’t fees associated with investing in loans.
+No or Low Fees – Most of the time there are no fees associated with investing in loans.

 The Disadvantages of Peer to Peer Investing

 P2P investing also has some disadvantages, including:

 Risk of Default – Unlike banks which are classed as relatively safe, P2P investing has quite a bit higher risk.
 However, the risk of default has been minimised in accounts such as Mintos and Grupeer (who have options for a buyback guarantee if no funds have been received in 60 days), and RateSetter (who have a provision fund available in case of defaults.